Paralegal Studies Program

 • Paralegal Studies – Diploma Program

-Graduates of Lilburn’s paralegal studies diploma program who are interested in pursuing an associate degree may transfer their class credits into the paralegal degree program.
-They must complete additional course work to be awarded a Paralegal Studies Associate of Science degree.
+Graduates of Lilburn’s paralegal studies diploma program interested in pursuing an associate degree may transfer their class credits into the program.
+They must complete additional coursework to be awarded a Paralegal Studies Associate of Science degree.

 Marietta Campus Program